Volunteer in Peru - Cusco

 Volunteer programs begin on every Monday of each month.
 Volunteers can choose to volunteer for any duration from 1 week to 24 weeks.

 The aim of the Childcare project is for volunteers to provide individual attention and assistance to children from diverse backgrounds.
 Many children at the placements we work with do not receive the level of affection and education that they deserve, volunteers therefore play an important role in working alongside local staff to improve the educational, emotional and hygiene conditions of the children.
-Volunteers work in orphanages, community centers, schools and kindergartens.
+Volunteers work in community centre, schools and kindergartens.
 Work varies but generally consists of providing individual attention, playing with children, organising games and activities, assisting with homework, English classes and educating children about hygiene.

 Special Needs Care